Indian Ordnance Factories Service: Composition

 During the colonial times, the administrative service of Ordnance was known as the Indian Ordnance Service.
 It was constituted in the year 1935.
 It had only European officers in the years that followed.
 Only engineering graduates from the University of Cambridge, University of Oxford, etc., were allowed to appear in the examination.
 They had to undergo specialised training prior to joining the service.
 In 1939, there was only one Indian officer and the remaining forty-four officers were of European origin.

-IOFS was reconstituted in its present form in 1954 with the cadre controlling authority of Ministry of Defence – Department of Defence Production, with a cadre size of 1760 posts.
+IOFS was reconstituted in its present form in 1954 with the cadre controlling authority of the Ministry of Defence – Department of Defence Production, with a cadre size of 1760 posts.
 The source of recruitment was through direct recruitment 60%; by promotion 40% and no lateral entries.

-IOFS is a multi-disciplinary composite cadre consisting of technical – engineers (Civil, Electrical, Mechanical, Electronics), technologists (Aerospace, Automotive, Marine, Industrial/Product design, Computer, Nuclear, Optical, Chemical, Metallurgical, Textile, leather) and non-technical/administrative (Science, Law, Commerce, Management and Arts graduates).
+IOFS is a multi-disciplinary composite cadre consisting of technical – engineers (civil, electrical, mechanical, electronics), technologists (aerospace, automotive, marine, industrial/product design, computer, nuclear, optical, chemical, metallurgical, textile, leather) and non-technical/administrative (science, law, commerce, management and arts graduates).
 Technical posts account for about 87% of the total cadre.
-The doctors (Surgeons and Physicians) serving in OFB belong to a separate service known as the Indian Ordnance Factories Health Service (IOFHS).
+The doctors (surgeons and physicians) serving in OFB belong to a separate service known as the Indian Ordnance Factories Health Service (IOFHS).
 IOFHS officers are responsible for the maintenance of health of the employees, and the hospitals of OFB.
 They report directly to the IOFS officers.
 IOFS and IOFHS are the only two civil services under the Department of Defence Production.